What is the cost of having a Homesharer?

 Would a Householder lose their Council Tax discount?

 If the Sharer is a student then no, as students are exempt from Council Tax.
-If the Householder does lose their allowance, a Sharer can be asked to contribute (capped at up to £50 pcm) towards the loss of discount.
+If the Householder does lose their allowance, a Sharer can be asked to contribute (capped at up to £60 pcm which also includes a potential contribution towards the household bills ) towards the loss of discount.

 Does having a Sharer affect a Householders tax situation?